 First Input Delay (FID)

-What Is FID & Why Does It Matter?
+What Is First Input Delay & Why Does It Matter?

 FID refers to the delay that users experience when they first attempt to interact with your page.
 This action would typically be a click or a tap.
 The faster the browser reacts, the more responsive the page appears.

 As developers build more complex sites than ever, we’re putting a lot of strain on browsers.
-A user input would be delayed if the browser’s main thread is busy running other tasks and cannot respond promptly to the action.
+If the browser’s main thread is busy running other tasks, it cannot respond promptly to a user’s input.

 Delays cause your site to appear sluggish and unresponsive, frustrating users and prompting them to bounce off the page.